jpegleg/honey-cycle/README.md

 in addition to the sleep set in /usr/sbin/honey-cycle

 Use the sleep to extend the amount of time each tcpdump is cut off.

+If the partion that /opt is in gets 90% or more full, honey-cycle will start deleting .db.gz and .pcap files out of /opt/net-gargoyle/ regardless of their age.
+If removing those files doesn't get it below 90% it will exit instead of running as to not compound the problem with more pcaps.